VictoKu1/BasicWebServer/README.md

 - ✅ Change default database credentials
 - ✅ Use strong SECRET_KEY for Flask sessions
-- ✅ Implement rate limiting
+- ✅ Rate limiting enabled (Redis-backed in Docker); tune limits as needed
 - ✅ Add input sanitization for XSS prevention
 - ✅ Use HTTPS with proper certificates
 - ✅ Implement CSRF protection